kofiasare/Provisioner/README.md

 #### - hosts
 hosts file will be contain host server credentials and how ansible will be connect with server from local machine.

-Do same same step for [production_server] and [staging_server] block:
+Do same same step for [production] and [staging] block:

-1. In 'hosts' file set server ip
+1. In 'hosts/production' or 'hosts/staging' file set server ip
 2. Set ansible_ssh_user: server login user name
 3. Set ansible_ssh_private_key_file: server login ssh private key